boyczuk/ProximaCommandGame/ReadMe.md

 game.py stores the actual games data and information about the ships

 control_panel.py will need to be modified to connect to the physical consoles, but curently has the controls for the ships

+to package as .exe run `python -m PyInstaller --onefile --windowed main.py` from root